th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

 #### Split on 'publish' pins
 For example, you got a big source data stream, and you want to split them into some pins via session alias.
-You can declare multiple pins with attributes `['decoder_out', 'parsed', 'publish']` and filters instead of common pin or in addition to it.
-Every decoded messages will be direct to all declared pins and will send to MQ only if it passes the filter.
+You can declare multiple pins with attributes `['decoder_out', 'parsed', 'publish']` and filters instead of a common pin or in addition to it.
+Every decoded messages will be directed to all declared pins and will send to MQ only if it passes the filter.

 ```yaml
 apiVersion: th2.exactpro.com/v1